 SIMPLIFYING THE PROCESS

 The type of permit will change from temporary (B) to continuous (A) with the students studying in higher education degree studies in Finland.
 This makes it easier for students to get a permanent residence permit eventually.
 Moreover, the new law also shares that the student’s family members can receive a continuous permit.
 Students studying in vocational education (secondary education) or non-degree program will receive temporary (B) permit.

-Students are still required to prove that they can fund their stay in Finland while they study.
+Students are still required to prove they can fund their stay in Finland while studying.
 However, this only applies during the first year.
 Usually, the required amount is 560 euros per month or 6,720 euros per year.

 “By doing away with the need to apply for a residence permit separately for each academic year, the new legislation makes international students’ lives easier.
 The amended rules also make sense from the perspective of public authorities, as residence permits can always be withdrawn if the relevant conditions are no longer met,”explains Elina Immonen, the Finnish Immigration Service Deputy Director-General.